Carla Tardif, Family Reach CEO, at the Cancer Moonshot relaunch in February 2022

 With a goal of reducing the cancer death rate by at least 50% in the next 25 years, the Cancer Moonshot is calling on the cancer community to unite their efforts around earlier diagnosis, cancer prevention, reducing disparities, patient and caregiver support, and data collection.

 Family Reach is often the missing piece of the puzzle in cancer treatment plans and we’ve never been more prepared to answer this call-to-action from the White House.
-We have a proven Financial Treatment Program and a delivery model that’s scalable.
+We have a proven a service and a delivery model that’s scalable.
 We have an entire team dedicated to the measurement and evaluation of our financial interventions.

 A future where financial treatment is a standard of cancer care